-14. Moreover, as there had been a number of requests submitted to organise other assemblies on the same day, the tenor of which ran counter to the ideas and intentions of the applicants, permission had to be refused in order to avoid any possible violent clashes between the participants of various demonstrations.

-15. On the same day the municipal authorities, acting on the Mayor's behalf, allowed the three planned assemblies concerning discrimination against women to be held as requested by the applicants.

-16. On the same day the same authorities permitted six other demonstrations to be organised on 12 June 2005.
+- 14. Moreover, as a number of requests had been submitted to organise other assemblies on the same day the tenor of which ran counter to the ideas and intentions of the applicants, permission had to be refused in order to avoid any possible violent clashes between participants in the various demonstrations. - 15.
+On the same day the municipal authorities, acting on the Mayor's behalf, allowed the three planned assemblies concerning discrimination against women to be held as requested by the applicants. - 16.
+On the same day the same authorities permitted six other demonstrations to be held on 11 June 2005.
 The themes of these assemblies were as follows: "For more stringent measures against persons convicted of paedophilia", "Against any legislative work on the law on partnerships", "Against propaganda for partnerships", "Education in Christian values, a guarantee of a moral society", "Christians respecting God's and nature's laws are citizens of the first rank", "Against adoption of children by homosexual couples".